Podcast Producer | Children's Media Writer

 I love this work and will continue creating inclusive, positive, and kind children’s media with all the energy I’ve got.
 It is a privilege to be able to create children's media, and one that I do not take lightly.
 As writers and content producers we have a responsibility to create art that makes people better.
 We have a responsibility to promote kindness and foster empathy, especially now when the world can seem like a divisive and often scary place.
+And we have the responsibility to make sure all kids can see themselves represented in our work.

 I am queer, and was once asked who my gay idols were growing up.
 I had none, and not seeing or hearing from anyone who was like me had a huge impact on the decisions I made about myself for years to come.
 While my desire to include queer and non-binary characters in my work is important, it's been more important to use this self discovery to empower inclusive work beyond my various intersecting identities.